mshenfield/subreddit_algebra/README.md

 Include the last time the results were updated.

+A swap function might be nice, for the minus operator

 ### Backend
 The `build_index` script should run once a month, and be automated
 * use the Big Query API and command line client to execute and store query results
   * Retreive my API key
 * Add a cron

+TLD subreddit.plus

 ## License
 [MIT](LICENSE.md)